HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: HiRQA Learning Pipeline

 Prior models ~\cite{zhang2023liqe,wang2023exploring,zhou2024visionlanguagemodelingcontent} have demonstrated that using vision-language pretraining can enhance image quality representation.
 For instance, SLIQUE~\cite{zhou2024visionlanguagemodelingcontent} uses the TADAC dataset, introduced in the same work, with quality-aware captions during training and discards the text encoder during inference.
 We follow this design: text prompts are only used at training time to shape the embedding space.

 Let $\mathbf{\hat{F}}_{\text{text}}$ be the normalized embedding of the tokenized prompt from the CLIP text encoder.
 This loss adopts the standard cross-entropy formulation applied over similarity logits between image and text embeddings.
-It follows the InfoNCE loss~\cite{oord2019representationlearningcontrastivepredictive} computed as: The text prompts used here during training are dynamically constructed and follow a consistent structure as follows: Each prompt integrates three components.
-First, a \textit{distortion clause} describes either a single distortion name or a list of multiple distortions.
-Second, a \textit{quality-level adjective} is assigned based on the severity of distortion, drawn from the set: \{\texttt{excellent, good, average, poor, bad}\}.
-Finally, a \textit{semantic caption} is appended to describe the image content, which is automatically generated using a BLIP-based captioning model~\cite{li2022blip,li-etal-2023-lavis}.
-This structured prompting mechanism enables the model to \underline{correlate perceptual degradation} with both distortion types as well as the underlying semantic context.
+It follows the InfoNCE loss~\cite{oord2019representationlearningcontrastivepredictive} computed as: The text prompts used here during training are dynamically constructed and follow a consistent structure as follows: \Rebute{ Each prompt integrates three components.
+First, a \textit{distortion clause} describes either a single or multiple distortions.
+Second, a \textit{quality-level adjective} is assigned based on the distortion severity, drawn from the set: \{\texttt{excellent, good, average, poor, bad}\}, by rounding the continuous distortion level to the nearest integer.
+Notably, this mapping is a deterministic conversion of a known distortion parameter into a natural language, independent of any human opinion scores, thus preserving the opinion-unaware nature of the framework.} Finally, a \textit{semantic caption} is appended to describe the image content, which is automatically generated using a BLIP-based captioning model~\cite{li2022blip,li-etal-2023-lavis}.
+This structured prompting mechanism enables the model to \textit{correlate perceptual degradation} with both distortion types as well as the semantic context.